MAS3901 : Applied Probability

 Assessment Rationale And Relationship

 A substantial formal unseen examination is appropriate for the assessment of the material in this module.
-The tests will be of equal weight.
-The tests and the group project allow the students to develop their problem solving techniques, to practise the methods learnt in the module, to assess their progress and to receive feedback; these are thus formative as well as summative assessments.
+The tests and the group project allow the students to develop their problem solving techniques, to practise the methods learnt in the module, to assess their progress and to receive feedback; these assessments have a secondary formative purpose as well as their primary summative purpose.